qeeqbox/raven/README.md

 ## Disclaimer\Notes
 - The dark grey style is common in my projects (You can change that if you want)
 - If you need help improving your world map or cyber threat map, reach out and I might be able to help you!
-- Please spend sometime understanding how this project works before opening any issues or leaving any sort of inquiries or **unprofessional comments**
+- Please spend sometime understanding how this project works before opening any issues or leaving any sort of inquiries or **comments**
 - If you want to see other examples of worldmaps that **DO NOT** have all the features listed in this project (Google image search -> world map dark grey)

 ## Other Projects